SModelS/smodels/docs/manual/source/Decomposition.rst

 More general models can be input through an LHE event file containing parton-level events, including the production of the primary mothers and their cascade decays.
-The LHE-reader goes through the events and ny doing so creates dictionaries mapping the different particles to their masses and decays which corresponds to the DECAY and MASS blocks of the SLHA file.
+The LHE-reader goes through the events and by doing so creates dictionaries mapping the different particles to their masses and decays which corresponds to the DECAY and MASS blocks of the SLHA file.
 The cross sections are obtained by using `crossSection.getXsecFromLHEFile <theory.html#theory.crossSection.getXsecFromLHEFile>`_ .